MohamedEL-Torky/Collage-Portal/README.md

 3- You can use the Jar file I've uploaded it's last working version from my pc, but it will not work since you have to edit the
 Database Connection !.

+You can Also download the .rar file and extract it for the whole netbeans project.

 For further help leave comment or email me. mohamedtarekeltorky@gmail.com